thomassabbe/drone-object-detection-using-haar-cascades/README.md

  &nbsp;
 ## 4. & 5.: Accuracy of haar-cascade model and color detection.
-&nbsp;
 	NOTICE THAT THE RESULTS WILL BE STORED TO "../data/accuracy_results.txt"!
 This cannot be changed from the main method
 ##### Uses following libraries:
 * `<import cv2>`
 ##### Name of definition(s), input parameter(s) and return variable(s):